hulkk/dotfiles/README.md

 ## configure terminal

 ### open iTerm

-note!
+> **Note**
-For the first time the app needs to be opened in Finder with ctrl click due to Apple security features
+> For the first time the app needs to be opened in Finder with ctrl click due to Apple security features

 ### install the custom font from iTerm2-folder
 ```bash